phocks/devblog/content/2023-11-21-wifi-and-bluetooth-can-coexist.md

 Seems to be the same fix [as described here](https://wiki.archlinux.org/title/Network_configuration/Wireless#Cause_#6), but for a different symptom.

 Anyway, hope this helps someone else.
 Happy hacking!

+---

+**ps.**

+- [Jim Mussared](https://mastodon.social/@jimmo/111451012551649253) put me on to this page about [iwlwifi and platform noise](https://wireless.wiki.kernel.org/en/users/drivers/iwlwifi#about_platform_noise) which gives a bit more information about why this works.